 |Final Report (Y3)||December 31 of Year 3||N/A|

 Often it is not possible for a Center or Institute to submit a Final Report for Year 3 until after December due to student travel schedules and/or other administrative considerations.
 In such cases, an extension of the final reporting deadline to April 1 of the following year will be granted upon request.
 Please be aware, however, that such an extension would delay eligibility for any subsequent grants by one full year due to the Foundation’s hiatus requirement.
-In the example cited, if a final report is submitted in April 2016, eligibility would be delayed until October 2018, with 2017 as the calendar year hiatus.
+In the example cited above, if a final report is submitted in April 2018, eligibility would be delayed until October 2020, with 2019 as the calendar-year hiatus.

 All narrative reports must include, but need not be limited to, the following: